JonDemers/jonathan-demers/resumes/Jonathan-Demers-Director-of-Engineering-Resume.md

 # <div align="center">DIRECTOR OF ENGINEERING</div>

 Please consider my candidacy for the role of **Director of Engineering**.
-Throughout 18 years experience in software development, including 12 years as senior consultant for multiple businesses, I acquired rich and diversified experience.
+With 20 years experience in software development and over 10 years as senior consultant for multiple businesses, I acquired rich and diversified experience.

-This diversity of practical knowledge gives me a clear vision not only on the best technology to accomplish a given goal, but also on the best team structures and strategies to deliver value for businesses and customers.
+This diversity of practical knowledge gives me a clear vision not only on the best technology to accomplish a given goal, but also on the best team structures and strategies to deliver value for your organization and customers.

 I am fully bilingual in French and English and I have many sought-after leadership skills, which makes me a great fit for this role.
-I'd be glad to schedule a time to discuss about this position.
+I'd be glad to schedule a time to discuss this position.

 Jonathan Demers, Eng.